Multi Entry & Single Entry Visa Ireland

 - You have to travel through Ireland to and from other countries

-Notably, it’s easy to obtain a multiple entry permit if you’re married to an Irish national and you have a spouse visa.
+It is easy to obtain a multiple entry permit if you’re married to an Irish national and you have a spouse visa.
 If your reason for needing a multiple entry visa/permit is for work, your employer will have to provide considerable evidence.

-Single Entry Visa Policy
+Single Entry Visa Policy in Ireland

 Most single entry permit applicants are Long Stay D visa holders.
 More specifically, they are holders of work, study, or family long stay visas who do not need to travel out of the country until their visas expire.